 The same approach worked for a small real estate business known as ‘Tom the House Buyer.’
 Tom built a steady business for himself, but to reach the next level of success he knew he’d need a more recognizable name.
-So Tom switched to 903-FOR-CASH and orchestrated a full rebrand with increased visibility.
+So, Tom switched to 903-FOR-CASH and orchestrated a full rebrand with increased visibility.

-That’s the official business name, but their brand recognition lives in their vanity number – which has also become their URL address.
+Their brand recognition lives in their vanity number – which has also become their URL address.

 Especially for temporary seasonal goods – Christmas trees, Halloween costume shops – a toll-free number is an opportunity for customers to call in and confirm that you’ve still got the products they’re looking for.
 Think 866-XMAS-TREE.